Do you want to know if rabbits cry when they are sad, in pain, or when they are about to die?

 Here are some frequently asked questions,

-Rabbits can make a range of noises, and a crying or whimpering noise might suggest they’re stressed, scared, or in pain.
+Rabbits can make various noises, and a crying or whimpering noise might suggest they’re stressed, scared, or in pain.

 If your rabbit frequently makes these kinds of noises, it would be wise to consult a vet.